 Pre-Trip Registration of Valuable Items

-If you are going to bring valuable items on your trip you may want to pre-register them with the border services of the U.S. or Canada before you leave.
-This is important if there is a chance you will be unable to prove you owned the item before you left.
-You could owe duties on that expensive item if Customs officials believe you purchased it while traveling.
+As a general rule, you should not travel with expensive items such as jewelry as it can cause problems when you reach the border.
+However, if you are going to bring valuable items on your trip you should think about pre-registering them with the border services of the U.S. or Canada before you leave.
+When you return to your home country, it is your responsibility to establish that you did not acquire any questionable items abroad.
+This can sometimes be difficult, and you will owe duties on that expensive item if Customs officials believe you purchased it while traveling.

 You can register anything so long as it has serial numbers or other unique, permanent markings.
 To do this, take the items to the nearest CBP office and request a Certificate of Registration for Personal Effects Taken Abroad (CBP Form 4457).
 This will prove that you owned the items before leaving the United States and all items listed on it will be allowed duty-free entry.